 What’s the Difference?

-An overactive thyroid results from the thyroid producing too much hormones.
-This can result in a rapid heartbeat and unexplained weight loss.
-Therefore, it is difficult to determine if a patient is suffering from an overactive thyroid.
+An overactive thyroid is when the thyroid produces too much hormones.
+This can result in a rapid heartbeat and weight loss.
+Therefore, it is difficult to say if a patient is suffering from an overactive thyroid or not.

-An underactive thyroid results from the thyroid producing little to no hormones.
+An underactive thyroid occurs when the thyroid produces little to no hormones.
 This leads to health issues such as joint pain, weight gain and heart disease.
-It is difficult to determine if a patient suffers from an underactive thyroid due to the lack of hormones in the body.
+It is difficult to say if a patient suffers from an underactive thyroid due to the lack of hormones.

 Symptoms of an Overactive/ Underactive Thyroid